-

 Short Vowel Game

-Posted by Michele Bresnahan at 10/8/2012We practiced our short vowel sounds with this fun review game.
+Posted by Michele Bresnahan on 10/8/2012We practiced our short vowel sounds with this fun review game.
 Play at home and you'll get bonus points on your Fundations Test!
 All you need is a pencil and paper clip to make the spinner.